The last thing she remembered was an orange and pink lei.

 '''YOU CALLED'?" came a loud and highly unwelcome screech.
 "I HAVE BEEN CALLING FOR HOURS AND I GET AN INQUIRY TO WHETHER I CALLED?
 YES, I CALLED!
 Where the hell are you, Samantha Manson?
 You sound like shit, by the way."

 The woman's words forced something to occur to her.
 "I...don't actually know."

 She should have been smart enough to move the phone away, but she was still out of it from waking up...and from the woman on the other end knowing a word such as 'inquiry'.
 That was a little out of her reach, vocabulary wise.

 "YOU DON'T KNOW?" the Latina on the other end began shrieking in Spanish, though all Sam could really make out were the swear words.

 She shakily lifted her lei wrapped hand to her forehead as gravity slammed down on her.
 A wave of nausea and immense head rush washed over her momentarily before the sickening feeling settled back into her throat as if it were waiting.
 She'd definitely be puking soon.
 She took a moment to steady herself as the room slowly began to stand stationary once more.

 Trying to at least figure out where she was, (she'd get to why she was in a bathtub later) she took the time to let her eyes wander around the room.
 Okay, so she was definitely in a bathroom...it just definitely wasn't her bathroom.

 It was a fancy bathroom, much fancier than the bathroom at her apartment.
-The walls were themed with dome shaped light fixtures and crown moldings.
+The walls were decorated with dome shaped light fixtures and crown moldings.
 Everything had a perfect balance of modern and antique, from the faucets to the two or three paintings carefully hung on the walls.

 She thought back to where she had been the night before—wait, it was morning right?